Bojan987/think-smart/README.md

 ### `npm install`
 ### `npm start`

- To start the project Close repository and run command npm install and then npm start
+ To start the project Clone repository and run command npm install and then npm start

  ### Project technology